 Inside Autodesk Civil 3D there is the large, critical path Style problem.
 There is real user need for Style Choice.
 Civil 3D Styles have a variety of purpose.
 There are clearly Styles and Label Styles we need to employ for different purposes.
 Civil engineering design and survey processes involve creation, edit, QAQC, and an increasing number of multiple forms of publication of our engineering and survey project data.

 The on-going Style Maintenance of our Civil 3D Templates is a significant and complex information management problem.
-There is the raw numbers problem.
-There are lots of kinds of Civil 3D Feature Styles and many types of Civil 3D Label Styles for us to manage.
+There is the simple raw numbers problem.
+There are lots of kinds of Civil 3D Feature Styles and Civil 3D Label Styles for us to manage.

 The specific content of Styles for each of these diverse processes is not always the same.
 Of course, we can and do choose to limit our choices.
-This simplifies matters.
+This helps to simplify matters.

-However, the choice to work with less constrains project adaptability, flexibility, and our work method and practice.
+However, a choice to work with fewer Styles constrains project adaptability, flexibility, and our work method and practice.
 It may even limit our potential project design and documentation options.